The Lookout, RSPB Insh Marshes Reserve

 • And last, but not least, allow access for all abilities which the previous building did not achieve.

-The principle design approach was to create a building on two levels with both areas accessible to all abilities.
+The approach was to create a building on two levels with both areas accessible to all abilities.
 A lower enclosed level would provide a sheltered viewing space, interpretation space and space for group talks while an open upper level would provide unhindered 360 degree views over the reserve.

 The building itself was designed with a circular form ‘sliced’ through with a fully glazed floor to ceiling ‘viewing wall’ projecting out over a steep banking running down to the marshes below.
 This form was designed to create both a sense of shelter and at the same time drama for visitors.